Prag8855/aab/content/guides/permanent-residence.md

 ### If you have a [student visa](/glossary/Student%20visa)

-You can't apply for permanent residence.[^21] You can apply later when you get a different [residence permit](/glossary/Aufenthaltstitel) like a Blue Card, a work visa or a freelance visa.
+You can't apply for permanent residence.[^21] You can apply later when you get a different [residence permit](/glossary/Aufenthaltstitel) like a [[Blue Card]], a [work visa](/glossary/Work%20Visa) or a [freelance visa](/glossary/Freelance%20visa).

 Your time as a student counts toward your [PR](/glossary/Niederlassungserlaubnis), but it's divided by half.
 For example, if you studied for 4 years, it counts as 2 years for your PR.[^9]

+If you lived in Germany for at least 5 years, you can still apply for German citizenship.

 ### If you are a refugee